 Before seeing the musical at the London Palladium, many will rightly also consider that Danielle Hope as Dorothy and Michael Crawford as the Wizard are the main stars of this show and that their performances will outshine everyone else.
 That said, I think that a large number in the audience will be captured by the strength of the performance of Hannah Waddingham as the Wicked Witch of the West (and Miss Gulch) and leave with a different viewpoint as to who is the star of this musical.

-It is fair to say that neither Dorothy nor the Wizard rely too heavily on make-up to enrich their character, and this certainly cannot be said of the Wicked Witch!
-Is it therefore the image of the Wicked Witch who predominantly steals the limelight, or the acting?
+It is fair to say that neither Dorothy nor the Wizard relies too heavily on make-up to enrich their character, and this certainly cannot be said of the Wicked Witch!
+Is it, therefore, the image of the Wicked Witch who predominantly steals the limelight, or the acting?

 One of Hannah’s previous successes is her original performance of the Lady of the Lake in Spamalot for which she received an Olivier Award.

 She also played Suzanne Valadon in Charles Aznavour’s Lautrec for which she won two Musical Theatre awards (for Best Actress and Best Newcomer).

 Hannah has certainly had a successful career on both the stage and on the screen, and her current role will I am sure raise her profile even further.
 Watch out at the next awards ceremony!